nurulmayapriyani/maywebsite/site/collections/_projects/2025-08-20-returntax.md

 ![](/uploads/return-tax-download-csv.png){: width="1893" height="749"}

 “Download“ button is always enabled even when user doesn't select any row(s).
 It will open a modal which contains three inputs; Principal, Start Date, and End Date.
-When user clicks "Submit" button, it will download a CSV file which contains return data(s) based on Principal, Start Date, and End Date that user input before clicking "Submit" button.
+When user clicks "Submit" button, it will download a CSV file which contains row(s) based on Principal, Start Date, and End Date that user input before clicking "Submit" button.

 ![](/uploads/return-tax-cetak-retur-btn.png){: width="1903" height="733"}